 If you still have low T-levels after optimizing both your diet, workout routine, supplementation and lifestyle then it’s important to see a doctor as something more serious like thyroid dysfunction.

 Men generally start a solid and steady decline in natural test production after the age of 30.
 Even implementing lifestyle improvements like those suggested for twenty-something year olds may not be enough.
-Adding exogenous, testosterone added on top of your natural levels from an external source, may be necessary.
+Adding exogenous testosterone on top of your natural levels from an external source, may be necessary.

 Supplementing your own T production is a serious decision to be made with a doctor as it is often a life-long commitment as coming off testosterone supplementation/augmentation will drop you back to your baseline levels.

-Common testosterone therapies for younger men looking to regain their youthful test levels can include testosterone skin patches, topical testosterone gels, topical gums, tablets and orals, pellets implanted subdermally, or low dose testosterone injections.
+Common hormonal therapies for younger men looking to regain their youthful test levels can include testosterone-leaching skin patches, topical gels, topical gums, tablets and orals, pellets implanted subdermally, or low dose test injections.

 Skinny Yoked Summary